SatvikS7/Pokemon-TCG-Price-Scanner/README.md

 # Pokemon TCG Price Scanner
 Real-time webcam-based Pokémon card detection with live price lookups using TCGPlayer.
+LIVE AT [THIS LINK](https://pokemon-tcg-price-scanner-1.onrender.com).
+Note that this is served on Render's free plan, so there is a lack of compute power for the service and currently cannot feasibly be used.

 # Features
 - Real-time webcam detection (YOLOv11-seg)